UbiCastTeam/moodle-atto_ubicast/README.md

 ![Adding a media](../assets/insert-media.png)

 1. Click on the MediaServer button.
-2. Click on "select a resource" and choose which media should be embedded.
+2. Select the media which should be embedded.
 3. Click on "insert" and it's done!

 * Professor view